isomerpages/moe-temaseksec/_curriculum/Academic Development/Subject Offered in TMS.md

 **What is SBB?**

-Through SBB, Sec 1 Normal Academic (NA) and Sec 1 Normal Technical (NT) students can now take higher level subjects (at Normal Academic and/or Express levels) if they meet the qualifying criteria.
+Through SBB, G1 and G2 students can now take higher level subjects (at G2 and/or G3 levels) if they meet the qualifying criteria.
 The SBB subjects available are the PSLE subjects: English Language, Mathematics, Science and/or Mother Tongue Languages.

 **Why SBB for students?**&nbsp;

-The objective for SBB is to provide greater flexibility to students at the lower secondary so that NA and NT students are able to stretch themselves by taking subjects at a higher level.&nbsp;
+The objective for SBB is to provide greater flexibility to students at the lower secondary so that G1 and G2 students are able to stretch themselves by taking subjects at a higher level.&nbsp;

 **How can students qualify for SBB?**&nbsp;

-There are three points from which NA and NT students can be considered for SBB:&nbsp;
+There are three points from which G1 and G2 students can be considered for SBB:&nbsp;

 *   Selection criteria based on PSLE results&nbsp;
 *   Selection criteria based on Secondary One Mid-Year results&nbsp;